hzwer/ECCV2022-RIFE/README.md

 # (Final result: "2.058")
 ```

-## Training
+## Training and Reproduction
 Because Vimeo90K dataset and the corresponding optical flow labels are too large, we cannot provide a complete dataset download link.
 We provide you with [a subset containing 100 samples](https://drive.google.com/file/d/1_MQmFWqaptBuEbsV2tmbqFsxmxMIqYDU/view?usp=sharing) for testing the pipeline.
 Please unzip it at ./dataset

+Each sample includes images (I0 I1 Imid : 9 x 256 x 448), and optical flow (flow_t0, flow_t1: 4, 256, 448).

 For origin images, you can download them from [Vimeo90K dataset](http://toflow.csail.mit.edu/).

 For generating optical flow labels, our paper use [pytorch-liteflownet](https://github.com/sniklaus/pytorch-liteflownet).
 We also recommend [RAFT](https://github.com/princeton-vl/RAFT) because it's easier to configure.
-We recommend generating optical flow labels on 2X size images for higher quality.
+We recommend generating optical flow labels on 2X size images for better labels.
 You can also generate labels during training, or finetune the optical flow network on the training set.
 The final impact of the above operations on Vimeo90K PSNR is expected to be within 0.3.

 We use 16 CPUs, 4 GPUs and 20G memory for training:
 ```